One Day in Glasgow Best Things To Do by JetSettingFools.com

 McLennan Arch and Collins Fountain, Glasgow Green, Scotland

 Our trips to Glasgow were in summer when there is plenty of day light.
-Travelers visiting outside of the summer season should check sunrise and sunset times to ensure you will have enough daylight to see all the best Glasgow sights.
+Travelers visiting outside of the summer season should ensure you will have enough time to see all the best Glasgow sights.

 Glasgow is well-connected to regional destinations (like Manchester) by bus and train.
 The main Buchanan Bus Station is located on the north edge of the city center.
-There are two main Glasgow train stations – the Glasgow Central Train Station and Queen Street Station – which are both centrally located as well.
+There are two main Glasgow train stations – Glasgow Central and Queen Street.

 If you are travelling to Glasgow by plane, you will arrive at Glasgow International Airport (GLA) that is located just 10 miles west of downtown.
-The best way to get from GLA to the city is via the Airport Express 500 Bus, which takes about 30 minutes.
+The best way into the city is via the Airport Express 500 Bus, which takes about 30 minutes.

 Looking for cheap one-way flights to Glasgow, Scotland?
 Use our tips for Finding the Best Deals and then start your search on Skyscanner